Property Valuation

 - Winter months compress schedules further: canceled access appointments and repair delays compound the baseline timeline

-If you are purchasing near a military installation, local appraisers typically handle high VA volume and move faster.
+If you are purchasing near a Military installation, local appraisers typically handle high VA volume and move faster.
 However, even in those markets, a property with deferred maintenance or access issues can stall the process.
 If you are weighing the rent vs. buy decision during a PCS, factor the appraisal timeline into your contract window before committing.

 Every Milestone Between Appraisal Order and Notice of Value